First tin and tungsten produced late in 2018

 At the end of the year, Northland forecasts that the company will be carrying a debt of around £15mln.
 The broker sets a price target of 1.2p

 Chairman Michael Masterman upbeat about progress

-“Completion and commissioning of the jig in April will give us the operational capability to expand tungsten and tin production as part of the second stage of plant ramp-up.”
+This will give the group the operational capability to expand tungsten and tin production as part of the second stage of plant ramp-up.